ThunderFly-aerospace/TFLORA01/README.md

 The modifications are following.

-** Jumper between SDIO1 and BUSY pins **
+**Jumper between SDIO1 and BUSY pins**

 There is one jumper present between the SDOIO1 and "BUSY" pins.
 The BUSY pin is actually disconnected, but the signal is fed to Autopilot's JST-GH connector.

 ![TFLORA01A top jumper](doc/img/TFLORA01A_PX4_connection.jpg)

-** Trace break on BUSY pin **
+**Trace break on BUSY pin**

 Trace between the first and the second pin on BUSY header is scratched to disconnect the both pins.

 ![ISM02A Bottom](doc/img/SPI_connector_hack.jpg)

 The result of that modifications is BUSY signal on JST-GH SPI connector connected to PX4 autopilot is actually the SDIO1 signal.
+That configuration has been used in the [FIK-6 balloon flight](https://github.com/ODZ-UJF-AV-CR/FIK-6).

 ## Parameters